-NCA College of Management renders Diploma in International Financial Reporting (DipIFRs) training on a periodical basis.
-DipIFRs is the replacement of traditional GAAP concept.
+NCA College of Management renders Diploma in International Financial Reporting (DipIFR) training on a periodical basis.
+DipIFR is the replacement of traditional GAAP concept.
 It is an international qualification in IFRS developed by ACCA.

 This course is designed especially for Financial Professionals who pursue a detailed understanding of IFRS and its implications.
 The certified program enables an in-depth understanding of key IFRS rules and principles, its recognition, presentation, measurement, and disclosure of its components in Financial Statements.

 Develop skills in preparing IFRS implied Financial Statement with the practical application of IFRS.
 More than 100+ countries have mandated IFRS and the demand shall continue.
 Nepal too is moving towards NFRS implementation several Banks, Financial Institutions and Insurance company have started embracing the global trend of IAS/IFRS.